liquity/bold/README.md

 All oracles are integrated via Chainlink’s `AggregatorV3Interface`, and all oracle price requests are made using its `latestRoundData` function.

+#### Terminology

+- _**Oracle**_ refers to the external system which Liquity v2 fetches the price from- e.g. "the Chainlink ETH-USD **oracle**".
+- _**PriceFeed**_ refers to the internal Liquity v2 system contract which contains price calculations and logic for a given branch - e.g. "the WETH **PriceFeed**, which fetches prica data from the ETH-USD **oracle**"

 ### Choice of oracles and price calculations

-Chainlink push feeds were chosen due to Chainlink’s reliability and track record.
-The system provisionally uses Redstone’s push feed for OSETH, though the Chainlink feed will be used when it is made public (and if we decide to include OSETH as collateral).
+Chainlink push oracles were chosen due to Chainlink’s reliability and track record.
+The system provisionally uses Redstone’s push oracle for OSETH, though the Chainlink oracle will be used when it is made public (and if we decide to include OSETH as collateral).

 The pricing method for each LST depends on availability of oracles.
 Where possible, direct LST-USD market oracles have been used.

 Otherwise, composite market oracles have been created which utilise the ETH-USD market feed and an LST-ETH market feed.
 In the case of the WSTETH oracle, the STETH price and the WSTETH-STETH exchange rate is used.

-LST-ETH canonical exchange rates are also used as sanity check for the more vulnerable LSTs (i.e. lower liquidity/volume).
+LST-ETH canonical exchange rates are also used as sanity checks for the more vulnerable LSTs (i.e. lower liquidity/volume).

 Here are the oracles and price calculations for each PriceFeed: